larpchronicles/rules/rules-topics/05_armor.md

 ## Armor Locations

 ---
-While a player may wear armor wherever and however they choose as is thematically appropriate for their character, there are only 4 locations that will count toward a character’s final Armor Point total:
+While a player may wear armor wherever and however they choose as is thematically appropriate for their character, there are only 4 locations that will count toward a character's final Armor Point total:

 * Arms- Left and Right
 * Shoulders- Left and Right